 To allow heat to disperse, leave space between surrounding objects as shown in the diagram below.

 1.6.
 Mounting in Portrait Position

-This display can be installed in portrait position.

-- 1. Remove the table stand, if attached. - 2.
-Rotate 90 degrees clockwise.
-The "PHILIPS" logo should be on the LEFT side when facing the display.
+- This display can be installed in portrait position. - 1.
+Remove the table stand, if attached. - 2.
+Rotate 90 degrees anticlockwise.
+The "PHILIPS" logo should be bristling when facing the display at the back.